sathyamadhesh/something/README.md

 Project Management:
 	The services for Project management are:

-Create Project
+1.Create Project
-Add Members to Project
+2.Add Members to Project
-Update Project
+3.Update Project
-Get all Projects
+4.Get all Projects
-Get all members of a project
+5.Get all members of a project
-Get a project By Id
+6.Get a project By Id
-Get all registered users
+7.Get all registered users

 Ticket Management:
 	The services for Ticket management are:

-Create Ticket
+1.Create Ticket
-Update Ticket
+2.Update Ticket
-Get all Tickets
+3.Get all Tickets
-Get all Tickets for a Project
+4.Get all Tickets for a Project
-Get all Tickets Assigned to User
+5.Get all Tickets Assigned to User
-Get all tickets Created by user
+6.Get all tickets Created by user
-Get a Ticket By Id
+7.Get a Ticket By Id
-Get all Open Tickets for a Project
+8.Get all Open Tickets for a Project
-Get all New Tickets for a Project
+9.Get all New Tickets for a Project
-Get all registered users
+10.Get all registered users

 History for Tickets:
 	The services for Ticket History are:

-Add history on every update of ticket
+1.Add history on every update of ticket
-Get history for a Ticket
+2.Get history for a Ticket
-Get all history
+3.Get all history